 The first step to covering a model is to decide what you want it to look like.
 Do you want two colors?
 Three colors?
 Pin stripes?
 What colors are easiest for you to see?
 I always favor designs with two contrasting colors for visibility, but as I’ve gotten older I find that I can’t see a red and yellow airplane as well as I used to.
 So now I usually use yellow only with purple or blue, and my favorite light color is white.
 So figure out what works for you.
 Put rolls of film next to each other, and even go outside and hold them up to the sky so you can see what they will look like together on an airplane.
 I figured this out the hard way.
 I covered a bunch of airplanes with bad color schemes, and then I learned not to.
 For instance my first Cloud Dancer was black with some bright highlights.
 It looked great on the ground, but it always looked like a silhouette in the air and I couldn’t tell what it was doing.
 I still use black, but now it’s only for stripes.
 I have covered a few airplanes with tiny random scraps from my scrap box, and they looked really cool.
 But this has to be done correctly because anything covered with random spots will look camouflaged at a distance.
 I had very good results with a Q-Tee covered with scraps, but only the fuselage was done that way.
 The wings were solid yellow, which allowed me to see what the plane was doing.
 On another occasion I covered an aerobatic trainer with stripes.
 Each rib bay was a different color, and the fuselage was covered in stripes as if it were wearing a bunch of belts of all different widths.
 I couldn’t tell what that plane was doing in the air at all, so that experiment was classified as a disaster.
+So I eventually came up with a good idea that I use on everything.
 If you don’t want to think about it and want to just do it my way, see my article on high visibility color schemes.

 - Cover the bottom first, then the sides, and finally the top.